executablebooks/sphinx-panels/README.md

 ```

 Also, the `link-button` directive can be used to create buttons, which link to a URL (default) or reference.
-They can be styled by `Bootstrap button classes <https://getbootstrap.com/docs/4.0/components/buttons/>`_:
+They can be styled by [Bootstrap button classes](https://getbootstrap.com/docs/4.0/components/buttons/):

 ```rst
 .. panels::